jeffreyolchovy/mediaserver/README.md

 # mediaserver
-A home media server powered by a Raspberry Pi 4 Model B. It leverages HypriotOS and containerized versions of Deluge, Jackett, Sonarr, Radarr, and Plex Media Server.
+A home media server powered by a Raspberry Pi 4 Model B. It leverages HypriotOS and containerized versions of Deluge, Jackett, Sonarr, Radarr, and Emby.
 Media and service configuration is stored on an external USB hard drive.

 * [Requirements](#requirements)
 * [Assumptions](#assumptions)